AWS Organizations Service Control Policies

 AWS Organizations Service control policies – SCPs offer central control over the maximum available permissions for all of the accounts in your organization, ensuring member accounts stay within the organization’s access control guidelines.

 - are one type of policy that help manage the organization.

 - are available only in an organization that has all features enabled, and aren’t available if the organization has enabled only the consolidated billing features.

-- are NOT sufficient for granting access in the accounts in the organization.
+- are NOT sufficient for granting access to the accounts in the organization.

 - with an SCP attached to member accounts, identity-based and resource-based policies grant permissions to entities only if those policies and the SCP allow the action